-Netflix April 2017: Here’s Everything Coming To, And Leaving Netflix In April
+Netflix April 2017: Here’s Everything Coming To And Leaving Netflix In April

 It’s that time again!
-Netflix has released the complete list of titles coming to, and leaving the streaming service in April 2017.
+Netflix has released the complete list of titles coming to and leaving the streaming service in April 2017.

-Most of the new additions will make their debut on April 1, however there are other titles that will be added throughout the month.
-Among the new television series and movies that have been added to Netflix’s library are the 1984 film A Nightmare on Elm Street, the true story of Schindler’s List starring Liam Neeson, Disney’s The BFG, The Secret Life of Pets, Gremlins, Tropic Thunder and Casting JonBenet.
+Most of the new additions will make their debut on April 1, but there are other titles that will be added throughout the month.
+Among the new television series and movies that have been added to Netflix’s library are the 1984 film A Nightmare on Elm Street, the true story of Schindler’s List starring Liam Neeson, Disney’s The BFG, The Secret Life of Pets, Gremlins, Tropic Thunder, and Casting JonBenet.
 Chelsea: Season 2, Wynonna Earp: Season 1, and Documentary Now!: Season 2 will also be available next month.

 Here’s What’s Coming to/Leaving Netflix in April 2017 https://t.co/HJdouFgIfo pic.twitter.com/YDZfZdX8Qk